remotivelabs/remotivelabs-android-vhal/README.md

 # Set up and build android AAOS for Pixel 4a - stream on/offline data from remotiveLabs cloud

-This guide is basically a copy of https://source.android.com/docs/devices/automotive/start/pixelxl, but first new version of git and repo are fetched.
+The start of this guide is copy of https://source.android.com/docs/devices/automotive/start/pixelxl, with the addition of fething new version of git and repo.

 ```
 sudo add-apt-repository ppa:git-core/ppa